WXYT-FM: Early years (1941–1960s)

 The station became WENA in 1943, and originally transmitted from atop the Penobscot Building.

 The station began regular operations on the FM dial on May 13, 1941.
 It originally had the call sign W45D, licensed to the Evening News Association, publishers of The Detroit News.
 However, the station can trace its origin to an earlier AM "ultra-high short-wave" station, W8XWJ, which operated as an experimental "Apex" broadcasting station beginning on January 29, 1936.
 W8XWJ was shut down in April 1940 in order to prepare for its replacement by the new FM facility, which inherited the earlier station's studios and offices in the Penobscot Building, as well as its transmitter site atop the building.
+(Note: Reflecting the close link between W8XWJ and W45D, beginning on March 17, 1941, a line in the masthead of the Detroit News was changed from "W8XWJ Established Jan.
+29, 1936" to "High frequency service (now W45D) established Jan.
+29, 1936".)

 On October 31, 1940, the Federal Communications Commission (FCC) awarded the first fifteen commercial FM station construction permits, including an assignment on 44.5 MHz in Detroit to the Evening News Association, which was issued the call sign W45D.
+(Note: The initial call sign policy for commercial FM stations included an initial "W" for stations east of the Mississippi River, followed by the last two digits of a station's assigned frequency, "45" for "44.5 MHz" in this case, and closing with a one or two letter community identifier, which for Detroit area stations was "D".)
 Although the newspaper wanted to get the station on the air as soon as possible, it was forced to delay the debut after the FCC began an investigation as to whether newspaper ownership of radio stations should be restricted.

 On May 6, 1941, the News was one of three newspapers given provisional permission, pending the outcome of the newspaper ownership review, to begin station operations.
 Following a short period of equipment tests, W45D began broadcasting on a regular schedule as Michigan's first FM station on May 13, 1941, when it launched a limited service of eight hours a day from noon to 8:00 p.m.
 An "informal dedication" program was broadcast six days later.

 Effective November 1, 1943, the FCC modified its policy for FM call signs, and the station call sign was changed to WENA.
 After the FCC created the new 88-108 MHz FM broadcast band, WENA was moved to 96.9 in September 1945.
 In 1947, the station settled on its present 97.1 assignment, and the call sign was changed to WWJ-FM, with programming originally simulcasting WWJ.